 The Literary Freedom Project believes that cultural identity is a fundamental cornerstone in the development of smart, creative, and focused young people.
 These qualities, on which families and communities are sustained and strengthened, are honed, in part, through a mix immersive reading –academic, vocational, and pleasure.

-With professional instruction from a teaching-artist One Book One Bronx engages in a literary “call and response” by reading, discussing, then writing short stories, essays, or poems based on the reading selection.
-An emphasis is placed on reading comprehension, creative and expository writing.
+With professional instruction from a teaching-artist One Book One Bronx engages in a weekly “call and response” by reading and discussing books that reflect and engage neighbors.

 The key to making One Book One Bronx work as a stepping stone to stronger community reading is to have participants read in groups or paired with family–fathers and sons, sisters and brothers, uncles and nieces, etc. It’s “family,” supplemented with instruction, that will create a culture of reading for pleasure.

 We are particularly interested in serving the Bronx, and invite the community as well as educators, community organizers, and parents to take part in our programs.